mathiskakal/moonshot/documents/rexmax-specifications.md

 **Benefits**:

-All dependencies are explicit.
+- All dependencies are explicit.

-Easy to swap in a mock for testing.
+- Easy to swap in a mock for testing.

-No global mutable state.
+- No global mutable state.

 ### Functional Programming vs. OOP

-Finally it is important to point out that the coding styles are also heavily influenced by the frameworks.
+Finally, it is important to point out that the coding styles are also heavily influenced by the frameworks.

 #### Frontend: FP first